-Theoretical underpinnings of the role of accounting information in cost accumulation, profitability analysis, planning and decision making in business organizations.
+Generation and preparation of information provided to decision-makers for optimal planning and control of an organization's routine operations and long-range organizational goals.
+Focus on the use of accounting information in cost accumulation, profitability analysis, planning and decision making in business organizations.